SibuM12/Sibulelo-Mafrika/README.md

 💻 Full Stack Developer | 🛡️ Cybersecurity Enthusiast | 🎓 Business Administration Student | 🧠 Creative Problem Solver

 I’m a passionate, multi-skilled professional combining tech, strategy and people skills.
-With certifications in Full Stack Development and Cybersecurity and a strong background in entrepreneurship, training and social media I build tools that solve real world problems and empower others.
+With certifications in Full Stack Development, Cybersecurity and a strong background in entrepreneurship, training and social media I build tools that solve real world problems and empower others.

 ---